Solar Usage In The UK

 The electric car market is growing quickly.
 An impressive 260,000 pure-electric cars were on UK roads at the end of May 2021, and more than 535,000 plug-in models (if including plug-in hybrids).

 Good news to many, solar PV panels generate electricity that can not only be used to power your household appliances but electric cars, too.
-In order to fuel your electric vehicle, anywhere from 6-12 panels may be required.
+In order to charge your electric vehicle from solar energy, anywhere from 6-12 panels may be required.
 Some perks of solar-powered electric vehicles include:

 - Fuelling your car with sunshine for decades without having to worry about increasing petrol or electricity costs.
 Especially as solar PV systems are expected to last for 25 years or longer.